adeept/Adeept_Ultrasonic_Kit_Python_Code_for_RPi/README.md

 #### About this kit:
 This is a learning kit for Raspberry Pi.
 Some common electronic components and sensors are included.
 We also prepared an user manual(about 100 pages PDF) for you.
 Through the learning, you will get a better understanding of Raspberry Pi, and be able to make fascinating works based on Raspberry Pi.

-Now, the kit has been released, you can buy it from our ebay shop:</br>
+Now, the kit has been released, you can buy it in our ebay store:</br>

 -----------------------------------------------------------------------------
 #### About Adeept: